SurlyMae/jekyll-now/_posts/2018-12-10-what-are-auto-properties-in-c-sharp.md

 One of the pillars of object-oriented programming (OOP) is encapsulation.
 We can think of encapsulation in two ways: First, when we're designing classes, how do we 'hide' the details of the code from those who don't need to see it?
 And second, how do we protect the data belonging to each object?

+So why are we starting off by discussing encapsulation when this post is supposed to be about automatic properties?
+Because automatic properties provide simpler encapsulation!

 Let's look at a traditional way of implementing encapsulation:

 <script src="https://gist.github.com/SurlyMae/77770f5492632387a089a3538d579654.js"></script>